mariooohzc/rizzume/README/README.md

 ## Document system

-Milestone 1:\
+### Milestone 1

 Implemented Software engineering principle such as CI/CD using Docker and github actions\
 Continuous Integration (CI) is achieved by configuring GitHub Actions to automatically build and test the application whenever changes are pushed to the main branch or when specific files (such as Python and HTML files) are updated.
 Continuous Deployment (CD) ensures that any successful build is automatically deployed to the managed VPS.

-Our CI/CD pipeline consists of several workflows defined in the .github/workflows directory:\
+Our CI/CD pipeline consists of several workflows defined in the .github/workflows directory:

 1) build.yml: This workflow builds and pushes the Docker image to the GitHub Container Registry (GHCR) whenever changes are detected such as when there is changes made to the html and py file
 2) deploy.yml: This workflow deploys the Docker image to the managed VPS